umarmughal824/micromasters/README.md

 - **User**: Use the lookup (magnifying glass) to find your superuser from the previous step.
 - **Redirect uris**: The URL where MicroMaster’s will be running, followed by "/complete/edxorg/".
-  `http://localhost:8079/complete/edxorg/` should work for Linux and MacOS users
+  `http://localhost:8079/complete/edxorg/` should work for Linux and OSX users
 - **Client type**: Set to '_Confidential_'.
 - **Authorization grant type**: Set to '_Authorization Code_'.
 - **Name**: Anything you want.
 Something like 'mm-local' would do fine here.